tel: +44 (0)191 334 1121 email: email@example.com

 Our palaeoenvironmental archaeology service has been established for over 25 years and incorporates the full range of palaeoenvironmental studies, from the recovery and identification of carbonised seeds from archaeological excavations and evaluations, to the assessment and analysis of ancient environments uncovered by schemes such as quarrying or drainage.
 We have analysed samples from numerous sites throughout Britain and Ireland and projects abroad including those from Sardinia, Spain, Iceland, the Channel Islands, the Faroe Islands and Syria.

 The palaeoenvironmental team comprises leading specialists for northern England, and offers a wealth of experience and expertise across a range of environmental techniques.
 Our work is supported by state of the art laboratory facilities and extensive reference collections.
-Having an in-house team of specialists covering a wide range of fields enables us to control service quality and budgets, and ensures all work is completed to the deadlines required.
+Having an in-house team of specialists covering a wide range of fields enables us to control service quality and budgets, and ensures all work is completed to deadline.

 Our services include: